ZakharEl/portfolio/examples/sql-final.md

 # Final for College Advanced SQL Class

 This project will be completed using the MySQL Workbench 8.0 CE software.
 Using the SQL that you have learned, complete the steps below to create the **MissouriGrills** database along with its tables, queries, views, etc. based on each of the requirements in the steps below.
-At the end of this document is an Answer section.
-You will take a snippet of your results in MySQL Workbench for \#7-47 and paste your snippet for each of those steps in the Answer section.
-For \#48-51, you will not execute the commands.
-Instead, you will type your commands in this file.

 1. Create the **MissouriGrills** database.
 Be sure to activate (use) this database before moving on to the next step.